- to shake violently; agitate.

 1640s, transitive; 1680s, intransitive; from Latin convulsus, past participle of convellere (transitive only) "to pull away, to pull this way and that, wrench," hence "to weaken, overthrow, destroy" (see convulsion).
 Related: Convulsed (1630s); convulsing.

-To affect with irregular and involuntary muscular contractions; throw into convulsions.
+- To affect or be affected with irregular and involuntary muscular contractions; throw or be thrown into convulsions.